wengfu/lunch-decider/README.md

 ## Pre-requisites

-node 8+
+node 8.9.2+

 ## Install

+`npm install -g @angular/cli@1.7.4`

 `npm install`

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:8000/`.
+Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

 ## Build